top of page

 QUALITY OF COMMUNITY LIFE Community life is improved for everyone because levy funds ensure that residents with limited incomes have access to affordable mental health and addiction treatment.
 Individuals and families pay what they can afford on a sliding scale.

 REDUCING RISKS Family life is improved when youth receive education to reduce the risk of addiction and sexual abuse.
-Levy funds helped make prevention available to more than 5000 youth during the 2016/2017 school year.
+Levy funds helped make prevention available to more than 6902 adults and children during the 2022/2023 school year.

 COMMUNITY NEEDS AFTER DISASTER Levies provides funding that means the county will be able to respond to mental health and addiction issues in communities after a disaster or a crisis.